benlue/coservCLI/README.md

 @coserv/cli
 -----------

-A command line tool of coServ v1.0.
-You can use it to create (initialize) new web applications and start/stop a coServ instance.
-It can help to save quite a few keyn strokes.
-Please note that this command line tool does NOT work with coServ pre-release version (version &lt; 1.0).
+A command line tool for coServ v1.0.
+You can use it to create (initialize) web applications and start/stop a coServ server instance.
+It can help to save quite a few key strokes.
+Please note that this command line tool does NOT work with coServ pre-release versions (version &lt; 1.0).

 ## Prerequisites